visrealm/pico9918/core/CONTRIBUTING.md

 ## Style

 `.clang-format` is in the repository and is the answer to formatting questions.
-Two things it cannot express, both of which matter here:
+Three things it cannot express, all of which matter here:

 - **The hot path takes no new branches.** One branch to route to a separate implementation is fine; a condition per feature scattered through the